kristi/pathify/README.md

 (The example just adds `/sbin` to your path)

     pathify example

+Pathify comes with bash and zsh tab completion so you can type

+    pathify <TAB>

+to see a list of pathify environments you can use.

 After you've activated the example, your prompt should show `[example]`.